 Michael J. Madison, "Law as Design: Objects, Concepts and Digital Things" (April 2005).
 University of Pittsburgh School of Law Working Paper Series.
 Working Paper 12.

-Antitrust and Trade Regulation Commons, Arts and Entertainment Commons, Commercial Law Commons, Computer Law Commons, Intellectual Property Commons, Internet Law Commons, Law and Society Commons, Property Law and Real Estate Commons, Science and Technology Commons, Secured Transactions Commons
+Antitrust and Trade Regulation Commons, Commercial Law Commons, Computer Law Commons, Entertainment, Arts, and Sports Law Commons, Intellectual Property Law Commons, Internet Law Commons, Law and Society Commons, Property Law and Real Estate Commons, Science and Technology Law Commons, Secured Transactions Commons